-Naming your Business or Blog is not easy if you decide to forgo using your own name in favor of something more impersonal.
-Only you can decide the best name for your business or Blog.
+Naming your Business or Blog is not easy if you decide to forgo using your own name in favour of something more impersonal.
+Only you can decide the best name & logo for your business or Blog, see a great example of how Cloodjo (the site of product reviews) did it..
 Here are some naming tips to guide you in the name selection process.

 Go for something easy to pronounce

 Unusual names can present language and communication barriers between you and your clients.
 If your name is very long, either incorporate a nickname into your business name or use a different name altogether.
 You don’t want your clients to be tongue-tied when they pronounce your business name in person or on the phone.

 Whether you want a formal or informal name, your business must sound professional.
 You don’t want to use a cheesy name like “Sweet Kisses” if you’re a freelance mystery novelist for instance.

 Select a name that can encompass many different areas

 If you’re selling cakes and plan to add hot dishes to your menu later on, a name like “Bunny Cakes” will sound limiting later on.
 Creating a company name serves as an umbrella if you plan to diversify later on.
 This is especially true if you plan to sell your products and hire employees later on.

 Don’t use a name that doesn’t feel right for you.
 If you hate the name, your clients will hate it too.
 No one respects businesses with bad names.

 Know the naming customs in your industry

 If you write for a living, you might find lots of freelance writers adding their surname with “Communications,” such as “Green Communications.”
 Photographers might give themselves names like “Cruz Photography.”
 Choose a name that reflects your industry standards.